majkinetor/marantz/README.md

 # marantz

 Very simple marantz receiver web controler.
-Should support any marantz model that follows telnet interface in the PROTOCOL pdf.
+Should support any marantz model that follows any variation of the telnet interface in the PROTOCOL pdf.

 ## Install